NathanMRX2404/Master-s-Dissertation---Biomedical-Sciences/README.md

 - PXD001468 (https://www.ebi.ac.uk/pride/archive/projects/PXD001468)
 - PXD032235 (https://www.ebi.ac.uk/pride/archive/projects/PXD032235)

+The Python scripts to calibrate all reprocessed mzML files can be found in the "scripts" folder ("LRcal.py" and "RFcal.py").

 ### Search parameters
 The following Sage search parameter JSON files were used and can be found in the "data" folder:
 - Initial closed searches: SearchClosed.json